 The Challenge and Opportunity

 To achieve our Net Zero targets, the UK’s 27 million households will need to rapidly adopt new low carbon heat solutions through the 2020s and 2030s.

 Innovators are struggling to address this market failure and unlock the commercial opportunity, due to technical, regulatory, economic and social barriers that block new low carbon heat products, services and business models getting to market.

-The SSH programme is focusing on delivering the UK’s largest smart, consumer-focused project addressing the decarbonisation of residential heat, by building:
+The SSH programme focused on delivering the UK’s largest smart, consumer-focused project addressing the decarbonisation of residential heat, by building:

 - Deep understanding and evidence around consumer needs and how to harness low carbon solutions;

 - Key tools and capabilities to help industry, local authorities and policymakers.

 SSH phase 1 was delivered by the Energy Systems Catapult for the Energy Technologies Institute and in partnership with Newcastle City Council, Greater Manchester Combined Authority and Bridgend County Borough Council.

 SSH Phase 1 (2014-2017) focused on developing capabilities, tools and insights on: